Get insider access

 0.2%

 The Samsung Odyssey Neo G8 has remarkable reflection handling.
-It uses a slightly different screen coating that the Samsung Odyssey Neo G7 S32BG75, which helps it reduce the amount of direct reflections.
-Even reflections from strong light sources aren't distracting and combined with the high peak brightness, you won't have issues using this in a bright room.
+It uses a different screen coating that's more aggressive than on the Samsung Odyssey Neo G7 S32BG75, which helps it reduce the amount of glare.
+Even reflections from strong light sources aren't distracting, and combined with the high peak brightness, you won't have issues using this in a bright room.

 9.6